BuilderIO/builder/examples/vue-nuxt/README.md

 # Builder.io example with Vue + Nuxt

-Example using Builder.io drag and drop page and section building for Nuxt
+Example using Builder.io drag and drop page and section building for Nuxt using our beta v2 Vue SDK

 See [\_page.vue](pages/_page.vue) for rendering usage, and [register-builder-components.js](scripts/register-builder-components.js) for registering custom components